-You don't have to wear ruby slippers and live in the Land of Oz to know "There's no place like home!"
-As you age, everyday tasks can become more difficult and you may need assistance to safely stay at home.
-If you or a loved one are 65 or over and facing the disturbing possibility of having to move to a nursing home, you will want to look into the "Elderly Waiver" Program.
+You don’t have to wear ruby slippers and live in the Land of Oz to know “There’s no place like home!”
+As you age, everyday tasks can become more difficult and you may need assistance to stay safely at home.
+If you or a loved one are 65 or over and are facing the disturbing possibility of having to move to a nursing home, you will want to look into the “Elderly Waiver” Program.

-The Elderly Waiver Program is a state funded, Medicaid program administered by the Department of Human Services (DHS) and local Area Agencies on Aging.
+The Elderly Waiver Program is a state funded, Medicaid program administered by the Iowa Department of Human Services (DHS) and local Area Agencies on Aging.
 It can provide a wide range of services tailored to your special needs.
 For example, services can include:

 - adult day care,

 The amount of services you can receive will be limited based on the overall cost of the services and whether they are available in your area.
 Other benefits include Medicaid payment of some medical costs and the ability to buy your prescription medications for a very low co-payment.

 To get help from this program, you must be 65 or over and need specific services that will allow you to remain at home instead of moving to a nursing home.
 If you are unmarried, you must meet the general Medicaid income and asset requirements.
 In 2014, a single person must have income of $2,163 or less per month and assets of $2,000 or less, not including a house, household goods, a vehicle and certain burial funds.
 Income up to $4,642 is acceptable under certain conditions.

 If you are married and only one of you needs help, the asset limits are much more complicated.
 Depending on your ages and incomes, you may be able to have a great deal more in assets – $100,000 or more – and still qualify.